hardspoon/better-agents/SETUP_COMPLETE.md

-# ✅ Superagents Setup Complete!
+# ✅ Better Agents Setup Complete!

-The Superagents CLI is fully built and ready to use! 🚀
+The Better Agents CLI is fully built and ready to use! 🚀

 ## What's Been Built